A Crypto focused fund and a Blockchain focused fund of funds are distributing funds

-A couple of interesting fund announcements for founder building Crypto and Blockchain solutions.
+A couple of interesting fund announcements for founders building Crypto and Blockchain solutions.
 One direct, and one more indirect.
 But both with local ties to the Oregon startup community.

 Hutt Capital has hit first close